zzfcharlie/PCNNPRS/README.md

 ```
 * ```material_save_dir``` : the same directory as ```material_out_dir``` that we used in training process.
 * ```ID_list_dir``` : the path of a text file, including 'sample.ID', which should contain a header with 'ID'.
 If NULL, we use ```obj.bigSNP.test$fam$family.ID``` as sample ID.
 * ```result_dir``` : the directory to save the prediction result.
-If NULL, the output file will be saved in the default directory(the directory of currently R workspace).
+If NULL, the output file will be saved in the default directory(the directory of the current R workspace).

 ### The prediction result will be stored in 'result/pred.txt'.
 | ID                                | pred                  |